dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/QUICKFIX_COVID19-Hyphen.md

 ## How to Test

 1. **Add "COVID-19" to your phrase database** (if not already added):
-   - Go to Settings ¡æ Global Phrases
+   - Go to Settings ï¿½ï¿½ Global Phrases
    - Click "Add Phrase"
    - Type "COVID-19"
    - Click "Save"